 Yes, fires will always be devastating to the eye.
 To see living things die is so heartbreaking to the majority of the human population, but wildlife has adapted to live with this natural occurrence.
 Yes, some animals will die, but not as many as you might think.

 If we want to keep the beautiful animals on our planet alive and well, we need to let these natural disasters occur to some extent.
 We need to see them as a part of nature and not as something that we need to elude.
-By no means does this mean that fires should be left completely out of control, killing humans and everything that lies in its path.
+By no means does this mean that fires should be left completely out of control, killing humans and everything that lies in their path.
 It simply means that we shouldn’t be putting them out before they have done what they came to do.

 I came across a very inspiring man on my journey through Canada and he said one common line to me, ‘Let nature be nature’.
 It’s really that simple.